authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 header.d: Domain used in a successful BIMI lookup (plain-text; REQUIRED if bimi=pass).
 If the first lookup fails for whatever reason, and the second one passes (e.g., using the organizational domain), the organizational domain should appear here.
 If both fail (or have no record), then the first domain appears here.

-selector: Selector used in a successful BIMI lookup (plain-text; REQUIRED if bimi=pass).
+header.selector: Selector used in a successful BIMI lookup (plain-text; REQUIRED if bimi=pass).
 Range of values include the value in the BIMI-Selector header, and 'default'.
 If the first lookup fails (or has no record) and second passes, the second selector should appear here.
 If both fail (or have no record), then the first selector should appear here.

 Handle Existing BIMI-Location and BIMI-Indicator Headers
 ---------------